Rfldmr/Rfldmr-weavis-weather-recognition/README.md

 ## 👩‍💻 Tech Stack

-- **Python**: A React framework for building server-side rendering and static web applications.
+- **Python**:  A versatile programming language used for web development, machine learning, and more.
-- **PyTorch**: Free and open source Authentication for the Web.
+- **PyTorch**: An open-source machine learning library based on Torch.
-- **Streamlit**: A lightweight web framework for building server-side applications with TypeScript.
+- **Streamlit**: A Python library for creating interactive web apps for data science and machine learning.
-- **GitHub**: A lightweight web framework for building server-side applications with TypeScript.
+- **GitHub**: A platform for help host and managing code projects.
-- **ResNet50**: A lightweight web framework for building server-side applications with TypeScript.
-- **AlexNet**: A lightweight web framework for building server-side applications with TypeScript.
-- **MobileNet v3 Large**: A lightweight web framework for building server-side applications with TypeScript.
-- **VGG16**: A lightweight web framework for building server-side applications with TypeScript.
-- **Adam Optimizer**: A lightweight web framework for building server-side applications with TypeScript.
+- **ResNet50, AlexNet, MobileNet v3 Large, VGG16**: CNN architectures commonly used in computer vision tasks.
+- **Adam Optimizer**: An optimization algorithm used in training neural networks.

 ## 📖 Dataset

 - [NASA](https://www.nasa.gov) for space exploration and research